Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2003.

 The organism is inoculated into the skin by a minor injury, for example, a cut with a splinter when barefoot.
 It is exceedingly rare in New Zealand, but relatively common in warmer areas such as the Pacific Islands.

-The most common names of the most common organisms are:
+The most common organisms are:

 Chromoblastomycosis generally presents as a single lesion on an exposed site such as the foot or hand.